spacecomputer-io/spacecomputer-orbitport-demo/README.md

 ## 🙏 Acknowledgments

-- Spacecoin team for providing the Orbitport API
+- SpaceComputer team for providing the Orbitport API
 - All contributors to the open-source libraries used in this project